heartever/SPMattack/README.md

 ../../../../Pal/src/host/Linux-SGX/signer/pal-sgx-sign -libpal ../../../../Pal/src/libpal-enclave.so -key ../../../../Pal/src/host/Linux-SGX/signer/enclave-key.pem -output eddsatest.manifest.sgx -exec tests/eddsatest -manifest manifest
 ../../../../Pal/src/host/Linux-SGX/signer/pal-sgx-get-token -output eddsatest.token -sig eddsatest.sig
 ```
+* Please note that you need to pin the run to core 3 with the help of ``taskset -c 3``, as we are sending IPIs to core 3.

 * HOW TO RUN AN APPLICATION IN GRAPHENE: https://github.com/oscarlab/graphene

 Note that with different compilers or configurations the target addresses may change, so some changes to the addresses need to be made to the SPM attacks code (please refer to [our paper](https://heartever.github.io/files/leaky.pdf) to know which pages are used).